zhonghan721/tp/docs/DeveloperGuide.md

 The sequence of the `customer add` command is as follows:

 1. The User executes the `customer add` command.
-1. `LogicManager` calls the `AddressBookParser#parseCommand` on the command.
+2. `LogicManager` calls the `AddressBookParser#parseCommand` on the command.
-1. `AddressBookParser` will parse the command, and creates a new instance of `CustomerAddCommandParser`, thereafter calling `CustomerAddCommandParser#parse` to parse the command arguments.
+3. `AddressBookParser` will parse the command, and creates a new instance of `CustomerAddCommandParser`, thereafter calling
+   `CustomerAddCommandParser#parse` to parse the command arguments.
-1. `CustomerAddCommandParser` will parse the arguments, and creates a new `Customer` instance, followed by a new instance of `CustomerAddCommand` using the `Customer` instance as a parameter.
+4. `CustomerAddCommandParser` will parse the arguments, and creates a new `Customer` instance, followed by a new instance of `CustomerAddCommand` using the `Customer` instance as a parameter.
-1. `CustomerAddCommand` instance is then passed back to `AddressBookParser` instance, which then passes it back to `LogicManager`.
+5. `CustomerAddCommand` instance is then passed back to `AddressBookParser` instance, which then passes it back to `LogicManager`.
-1. `LogicManager` calls `CustomerAddCommand#execute` with the `Model` instance as input, which checks if the user is logged in by calling the
+6. `LogicManager` calls `CustomerAddCommand#execute` with the `Model` instance as input, which checks if the user is logged in by calling the `Model#getUserLoginStatus`.
-   `Model#getUserLoginStatus`.
-1. Thereafter, the `CustomerAddCommand` instance checks if the `Customer` exists in `Model` using `Model#hasCustomer`.
+7. Thereafter, the `CustomerAddCommand` instance checks if the `Customer` exists in `Model` using `Model#hasCustomer`.
-1. If the `Customer` does not exist, `CustomerAddCommand` calls `Model#addCustomer` to add the `Customer` into the database.
+8. If the `Customer` does not exist, `CustomerAddCommand` calls `Model#addCustomer` to add the `Customer` into the database.
-1. Finally, `CustomerAddCommand` creates a new `CommandResult` instance with the result of the execution and returns it back to `LogicManager` which then returns it to the UI.
+9. Finally, `CustomerAddCommand` creates a new `CommandResult` instance with the result of the execution and returns it back to `LogicManager` which then returns it to the UI.

 The following sequence diagram shows how the `customer add` command works:

 <puml src="diagrams/CustomerAddSequenceDiagram.puml" alt="CustomerAddSequenceDiagram" />

+---

 <br>

+<div style="page-break-after: always;"></div>

-### Customer Edit Command
+### **Customer Edit Command**

 #### Overview